Last updated on September 4, 2025

 Lord Skitter's Blessing

 Lord Skitter's Blessing is a discounted Phyrexian Arena so long as you can keep an enchanted creature on board.
-It kicks off with a Wicked token, but you’ll likely have to back it up with other roles and auras.
+It kicks off with a Wicked token, but you generally want to back it up with other roles and auras.

 Monstrous Rage

-Monstrous Rage is a fine combat trick, if you’re in the market for those. +3/+1 and trample is a good rate for a 1-mana trick, and some of that sticks around.
+Monstrous Rage is a combat trick that broke Standard so much that it got banned in the rotating paper format.
+The +3/+1 and trample is a good rate for a 1-mana combat trick, and the power that sticks around made a huge force out of mice for a time.
 Feather, the Redeemed decks rejoice.

 Not Dead After All